stanstan50/MAC-LRN_FallDetection/README.md

 This project is based on the fall detection model from [Fall-Detection-using-Sensor-Data](https://github.com/AbdulrahmenSalem/Fall-Detection-using-Sensor-Data) by AbdulrahmenSalem.
 The original model has been extended with iOS deployment capabilities and comprehensive performance analysis comparing local and cloud inference architectures.

+**AI Assistance**: Portions of this project were developed with the assistance of AI tools for code generation, documentation, and analysis.

 ---

 **Note**: This system is designed for research and educational purposes.
 For production deployment in healthcare settings, additional validation, testing, and regulatory compliance would be required.